Aaron Henry (basketball)

-Aaron James Henry (born August 30, 1999) is an American professional basketball player for Metropolitans 92 of the LNB Pro A. He previously played for the Philadelphia 76ers of the NBA and the Delaware Blue Coats of the NBA G League.
+Aaron James Henry (born August 30, 1999) is an American professional basketball player for Nagoya Diamond Dolphins of the Japanese B.League.
+He previously played for the Philadelphia 76ers of the National Basketball Association (NBA) and the Delaware Blue Coats of the NBA G League.
 He played college basketball for the Michigan State Spartans.

-Early life and high school career
+Early life

 Henry was born in Louisville, Kentucky but moved to Indianapolis, Indiana while he was a child.
 He attended Ben Davis High School, where he was a four-year starter on the school's basketball team.
 As a junior, he averaged 14.2 points, 6.6 rebounds, 3.8 assists per game and was named to the first team of the Indy-Area Super Team by the Indianapolis Star and second team All-State by the Associated Press as he helped lead the Giants to the 2017 4A State Championship.
 Henry led the Giants to a sectional title while averaging 17 points, 8.8 rebounds and four assists in his senior season and was named first team All-State by the Associated Press and to the second team by USA Today.
 A three-star recruit, he committed to playing college basketball for Michigan State over offers from Butler, Illinois, Ohio State and Xavier.